Punktum-dk/epp-service-specification/README.md

 Note as of version of 4.X.X the commands to change name servers (addition and removal) require AuthInfo token.
 The AuthInfo token is either provided out of band or can be obtained using the `info domain` command.
 It can also be generated using the `update domain` command, please see the section on setting AuthInfo.

-With this process change, the change of nameservers operation using [update domain](#update-domain), also delete all DSRECORDS.
+With this process change, the change of name servers operation using [update domain](#update-domain), also delete all DSRECORDS.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>